If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unknown House

 Map 37:4CE2 is yet another unused house interior, this one labeled as OTONA in the source code.
 According to said source code, this area would have been found downstairs to the Celadon Game Corner, occupying the space where the Gen I Rocket Hideout once stood.
-This area was likely supposed to be some sort of VIP lounge, likely tied to the scrapped "Proof of Adulthood" (Otona no Akashi) item.
-Corresponding commented-out NPC data reveals that this map once had three female NPCs (using the "teacher" spriteset), a Poké Maniac, a Gym Guide, a clerk behind the counter, and finally a roaming heavyweight NPC.
+This area may have been some sort of VIP lounge, likely tied to the scrapped "Proof of Adulthood" (Otona no Akashi) item.
+Corresponding commented-out NPC data reveals that this map once had a clerk behind the counter, three female NPCs (using the "Teacher" spriteset), a Poké Maniac, a Gym Guide, and finally a roaming heavyweight NPC.
 There were also two signs to the right of the door.

 This map's blockset was altered a fair bit since its creation, but it's relatively easy to reconstruct it.
 Block 39 (right table end) was likely carried over from Gen I, with 2C being the other end of said table.
 Block 19 (couches against wall) was likely just chairs, with 2E being the same, but without the wall portion.
 Finally, block 1A was definitely a version of the original block 03, but with two plaques instead of one.